MENU

 2. Dr. David B. Knight Orcid 16x16http://orcid.org/0000-0003-4576-2490 Virginia Tech [biography]

-David B. Knight is an Associate Professor in the Department of Engineering Education and Special Assistant to the Dean for Strategic Plan Implementation at Virginia Tech.
-He is also Director of Research of the Academy for Global Engineering at Virginia Tech and is affiliate faculty with the Higher Education Program.
-His research tends to be at the macro-scale, focused on a systems-level perspective of how engineering education can become more effective, efficient, and inclusive, tends to leverage large-scale institutional, state, or national data sets, and considers the intersection between policy and organizational contexts.
-He has B.S., M.S., and M.U.E.P. degrees from the University of Virginia and a Ph.D. in Higher Education from Pennsylvania State University.
+David Knight is a Professor in the Department of Engineering Education at Virginia Tech and also serves as Chief of Strategy in the College of Engineering and Special Assistant to the Provost.
+His research tends to be at the macro-scale, focused on a systems-level perspective of how engineering education can become more effective, efficient, and inclusive, and considers the intersection between policy and organizational contexts.
+Knight currently serves as the co-Editor-in-Chief of the Journal of Engineering Education.

 3. Dr. Michelle Soledad Orcid 16x16http://orcid.org/0000-0002-2491-6684 Virginia Tech, Ateneo de Davao University [biography]